dotnet/dotnet-docker/samples/dotnetapp/push-image-to-dockerhub.md

 cat ~/password-dh.txt | docker login -u richlander --password-stdin
 ```

-Alternatively, you can pass your password to `docker login` as plain text via the `--password` argument.
+Alternatively, pass your password to `docker login` as plain text via the `--password` argument.

 ## Push the Image